What is the difference between the copper and NBN fibre networks?

-There are lots of reasons why you'll love an NBN fibre connection.
-The most obvious benefits are faster internet speeds.
-With Optus NBN you can select just how fast you want your internet to go.
-If you're a gamer, or a TV addict who streams the latest shows, you'll probably want a very fast connection.
-If you only want basic web browsing and to check emails, having a standard connection will probably suit you just fine.
-Pick what's right for you by checking out our range of Optus NBN speed packs to add to your NBN plan.
+There are lots of reasons why you'll love an nbn fibre connection.
+With Optus NBN you can select additional Speed Packs that tailor your internet to match your needs.
+If you're a gamer, or a TV addict who streams the latest shows, you'll probably want Speed Pack 3 or 4.
+If you only want basic web browsing and to check emails, using Speed Pack 1 or 2 will probably suit you just fine.
+Pick what's right for you by checking out our range of Optus nbn speed packs to add to your nbn plan.

 When can I connect to NBN fibre?

 First things first: check what's available at your address right now.
 If the nbn rollout has not yet started in your area, you can pre-register with Optus to receive notification when the rollout will begin for you.

 Once the rollout has started in your area, you'll need to switch to the new network before your old copper connection is switched off.
 NBN Co technicians will be working hard to connect everyone in your area so get in quick to avoid connection wait times, or risk being without home phone and internet while you're waiting to be connected.